microsoft/PowerToys/README.md

 - Fixed accessibility issue with screen reader not announcing when "Copied to Clipboard" is activated.
 - Fixed accessibility issue where user could not hover the content of the info icon using a mouse.
 Thanks @niels9001!
 - Fixed color picker format order not being accessible via keyboard.
 Thanks @niels9001!
-- Fixed accessibility issue where screen reader announces incorrect name for "Editor color format" button and not announcint "Toggle switch" button at all.
+- Fixed accessibility issue where screen reader announces incorrect name for "Editor color format" button and not announcing "Toggle switch" button at all.
 Thanks @niels9001!

 ### FancyZones

-FancyZones:

 - Adjusted "Save and apply" editor button to adjust with text size for localizations.
 Thanks @niels9001!
 - Fixed "Create new layout" button visibility when in high contrast mode.
 Thanks @niels9001!